Major/minor: Gender, Sexuality, and Women's Studies

 The program actively seeks to engage students in activist and service projects.
 Students are also encouraged to pursue internships, off-campus study, and campus leadership roles as a way to integrate classroom and real-world learning.

-Graduates of the program have left Cornell with the knowledge and skills to pursue a wide range of careers/graduate studies, including but not limited to work with victims of domestic violence, a directorship of a campus women's center, and graduate studies in social work, public health, women's history, sociology, and political science.
+Graduates of the program have left Cornell with the knowledge and skills to pursue a wide range of careers and graduate studies, including but not limited to work with victims of domestic violence, a directorship of a campus women's center, and graduate studies in social work, public health, women's history, sociology, and political science.